-This year, staff have been offered support to complete essential training requirements such as Keeping Children Safe in Education training and PREVENT updates.
-Support through staffed workshops, across different times and days to match shift patterns, individual employees and support teams has ensured teaching and business support colleagues were able to access the technical support and guidance to comply with required updates.
+This year, staff have been offered support to complete essential training requirements such as Keeping Children Safe in Education and Prevent updates.
+Support through staffed workshops, across different times and days to match shift patterns, meeting with individual employees and guided group support for teams has ensured teaching and business support colleagues were able to access the technical support and guidance to comply with required updates.

-Reaseheath Wellbeing
+Reaseheath Wellbeing:

 The College Wellbeing Team have adapted to respond to the changing needs of staff and students to include a flexible team of specialist staff and resources to dynamically respond to the physical, emotional, and spiritual needs of the college community.
-This includes Wellbeing Advisors, qualified counsellors, external advisors specialising in areas such as sexual health and drugs and alcohol and chaplaincy.
-To reinforce the service, the team offer an online self-help resource bank 'Be Well' via SharePoint.
+This includes Wellbeing Advisors, qualified counsellors, and external advisors specialising in areas such as sexual health, drugs and alcohol and chaplaincy.
+To reinforce the service, the team offer an online self-help resource bank, 'Be Well', via the internal SharePoint site.

-Support for Wellbeing is available 24-7 via our Wellbeing and Safeguarding Teams.
-Both the Student Service Manager and Wellbeing Manager have completed Designated Sexual Violence training and staff from across the teams receive regular Safeguarding training via Cheshire East Council.
+Support for student and staff wellbeing is available 24 hours a day, via our Wellbeing and Safeguarding Teams.
+Both the Student Services Manager, and Wellbeing Team Manager, have completed Designated

+Sexual Violence training, and staff from across the Student Services and Wellbeing teams, receive regular Safeguarding training, via Cheshire East Council.

-The Wellbeing Team continue to run a range of student and staff initiatives, throughout the year, to promote and support the college community, particularly as we see staff and students struggle through the current cost of living crisis, which include a food bank service and The Pink Project (through Mother's Union) to tackle food and period poverty.
-Other initiatives which are implemented by Reaseheath Wellbeing and HR (Human Resources) to support the health of staff and students include:
+The Wellbeing Team continue to run a range of student and staff initiatives throughout the year, to promote and support the college community, particularly as we see staff and students struggle through the current cost of living crisis, which include a food bank service and The Pink Project (through Mother's Union) to tackle food and period poverty.
+Other initiatives which are implemented by Reaseheath Wellbeing and The Human Resources Team to support the health of staff and students, include:

-- Introducing 'Wellness Wednesdays'. - Work with Mentell Organisation- highlighting men's mental health and wellbeing - Increase staff network groups across the organisation. - Mental Health and Wellbeing Staff Charter - Updated People Strategy for the college - Mental Health and Wellbeing College Strategy - Investigating the use of RIPPLE software across our IT Network - Salary modelling consultation and restructure of lower salary bands
+- Introducing 'Wellness Wednesdays'. - Work with Mentell Organisation- highlighting men's mental health and wellbeing. - Increase staff network groups across the organisation. - Mental Health and Wellbeing Staff Charter and strategy. - Updated People Strategy for the college. - Investigating the use of RIPPLE software across our IT Network. - Salary modelling consultation and restructure of lower salary bands.

-To build understanding of personal, social, emotional and wellbeing topics, the College Be Ready programme is delivered to all FE students, with a similar programme designed for HE, throughout the year, with essential subjects such as Prevent and radicalisation, sexual health and consent and alcohol misuse.
+To help build a deeper understanding of personal, social, emotional and wellbeing topics, the College Be Ready programme is delivered to all FE students throughout the year, with a similar programme designed for Higher Education, covering essential subjects such as Prevent and radicalisation, sexual health and consent, and alcohol misuse.